Society Registration for Schools: A Complete Checklist

 - Organise social and cultural platforms like annual day, kiddo fest, sports fest, food fest, etc.;

-- Utilise all the funds on the movable and immovable properties specially for the objects specified in the MOA;
+- Utilise all the funds on the movable and immovable properties especially for the objects specified in the MOA;

 - lastly, offer free meals, clothes to the children from the backward section of the society.